vladivanovic/fujiwara-api/README.md

 --- Docker ---
 Tasks:
 1. Troubleshoot Docker SDK when main app is running in a container itself, there's a trick to be done that I'm troubleshooting through
-2use docker sdk to show the status of the container itself, not just the flask service on there
+2. use docker sdk to show the status of the container itself, not just the flask service on there

 Feature 2 (Fred)
 1. Use webhooks to get real time temp/humidity readings and update on the HUD page (instead of SNMP polling)